 Unfortunately, they had given me blood thinners to lower my BP.
 They couldn’t do the surgery on blood thinners because my blood wouldn’t clot.
 Now a balancing act, between needing surgery now and waiting for the “thinners” to get through my system.

 The first surgery was stopped because there was blood in my spinal fluid which could cause paralysis.
 I had to wait another 12 to 24 hours for surgery.
 Hopefully the “thinners” would be out of my system by then and I wouldn’t die before they could do surgery.

 The wait was scary but helped by the great love and support from my friends and family.
 I had over 300 posts on my Facebook page praying for me and wishing me well.

 The second surgery was successful.
 I now had extra hardware in me.
 Five stents in my aorta.
 Still had my left arm and legs.

 Three months later, I had a third surgery.
 This time I had an allergic reaction to the “dye” used to see the tears.
 I woke up from surgery with my arms tied to the bed and a tube down my throat.
 Not a pleasant experience to have the tube removed.
 Later the surgeon would tell me that he was afraid that he had lost me because of the allergic reaction.

-Now two years later, I have lost 35 lbs. since my surgery.
-Walk 5 to 7 miles a day.
+Now three years later, I have lost 35 lbs. since my surgery.
+Walk 5 to 10 miles a day.
 Eat a lot better.